andreaskueffel/Ctrl2MqttBridge/README.md

 ## Included subprojects

-- CtrlConnection -> use this dll in any project to easily connect to any controller
+- Ctrl2MqttClient -> use this dll in any project to easily connect to any controller
 - SetupCreator/SetupTools -> used to build the MqttBridgeSetup.exe sfx installer
 - Siemens.Sinumerik.Operate.Services.Stub -> Stub for the commercial Siemens OperateNet Libraries